-As for my professional journey; I worked for a Competition Practice in Paris.
+As for my professional journey, I worked for a Competition Practice in Paris.
 Deployed to implement the projects I designed for construction in Europe, Asia, and Africa.
-Later left the employ and became a traveling Architect working in various countries making my way back to my motherland where I co-founded Mashabane Rose Architects.
+Later left the employ and became a travelling Architect, working in various countries and making my way back to my motherland where I co-founded Mashabane Rose Architects.
 Mashabane Rose Architects have earned their projects through competitions and unsolicited project development.

 Why have you chosen to be an Architect?

-You have been involved in the realization of major projects, but If you have to choose only one, which one’s would it be and why?
+You have been involved in the realization of major projects, but If you have to choose only one, which one would it be and why?

 All the projects I have been involved in are unique and have their significance and are impactful in their own right.
 Most have been legacy projects that seek to record and uplift the lives of people.
 These have presented themselves at another level as Memory projects.
 One project that has gotten me to look deeper is the Mandela Capture site wherein the process to arrive at the final establishment, has gone through various social and community loops where my varied expertise was at play.

-In 2016, you have received the “Lifetime Achievement award for excellence in the field of Architecture” by the South African Professional Services Industry.
+In 2016, you received the “Lifetime Achievement Award for Excellence in the Field of Architecture” by the South African Professional Services Industry.
 Can you share more about this recognition?

-This was a humbling acknowledgment by my peers and many institutions that I have engaged with and served, particularly in the field of Architecture and professional practice.
+This was a humbling acknowledgement by my peers and many institutions that I have engaged with and served, particularly in the field of Architecture and professional practice.